Written by Rachael Kraft (Last Updated 3/7/2023)

 Some of the problems mentioned above can be easily fixed by avoiding driving in dangerous weather conditions and always driving a safe speed while hauling your trailer.
 Other problems, like having a trailer with an improper weight distribution, are manufacturing issues that can’t be so easily corrected.

-Sway bars for horse trailers are designed especially for bumper pull horse trailers and are made to either stop or limit trailer sway after it starts, or prevent sway before it happens.
-Bumper pull sway bars help ensure a smoother trailer ride for your horse and a safer driving situation for you.
+Sway bars for trailers are designed especially for bumper pull horse trailers and are made to either stop or limit trailer sway after it starts, or prevent sway before it happens.
+Bumper pull sway bars for trailers help ensure a smoother trailer ride for your horse and a safer driving situation for you.

 The first one, independent friction sway control, stops sway after it starts by using a telescoping bar and friction pads.
 The second category, dependent sway control, comes as part of a weight distribution hitch and uses friction and springs to prevent sway.
 And the third category, active sway control, uses cams instead of friction to prevent sway before it even starts.